We are migrating our WordPress blog to a new host.

 Pressable’s claim to fame is they are WooCommerce centric.

-When talking to the folks at Pressable’s Wordcamp table they made it sound like they had WooCommerce urchins in the office supply cabinets that could provide answers on the spot.
+When talking to the folks at Pressable’s WordCamp table they made it sound as if WooCommerce urchins lived in the office supply cabinets that could provide answers on the spot.

 It all sounded so good.